 Max Enrollment: 24

-Prerequisites: One of CS 111, CS 112, or permission of the instructor.
+Prerequisites: CS 230, or permission of the instructor.

 Distribution Requirements: MM - Mathematical Modeling and Problem Solving; LAB - Natural and Physical Sciences Laboratory